xtianjms/WD-Seatwork-3/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
+What is the project - It has a landing page with button that directs you to header gallery and footer gallery, header gallery has 5 static and 5 animated headers, the same goes to the footer gallery.

+Whats the purpose - The project's goal is to showcase a variety of styles and designs for website headers and footers.
+It shows static and animated versions of headers and footers, each with their own visual style.

-- What are key components
+What are key components -
+1. Headers
+2. Footers
+3. Navigation
+4. CSS Styling
+5. Animations

-- What technology used and how it is used
+What technology used and how it is used -
+1. HTML - Defines the structure and content hierarchy of the webpage, including headers.
+2. CSS - used to customize the appearance and behavior of headers and footers.
+This includes defining colors, fonts, alignments, animations, and responsive layouts., Font Awesome, VS Code, Github, WakaTime.

 ### Key Components
 <!-- TODO: List of Key Components -->